-Line Color Border color of the drawing element; To change the color select the property and click Line Width Width of the drawing element's border Possible values: • Any positive integer number • 1: 1 Border with 1 pixel width (Default) Hide Line Hide border of the drawing element
+Line Color Border color of the drawing element.
+To change the color, select the property and click

+Possible values:

+• RGB (RRR, GGG, BBB): 24-bit RGB color code (can be selected with a color picker dialog)

+• RGB(0,0,0): Black(Default)

+Line Width Width of the drawing element's border

+Possible values:

+any positive integer number

+• 1: line with a width of 1 pixel (default)

+Hide Line Hide border of the drawing element

+Fill Color Fill color of the drawing element.
+To change the color, select the property and click

+Possible values:

-Fill Color Fill color of the drawing element; To change the color select the property and click Possible values: • RGB(RRR, GGG, BBB): 24 bit RGB color code (can be selected with a color picker dialog) • RGB(255,255,255): White (Default) Transparent Set drawing element as transparent.
-By enabling this property the property Fill Color will be ignored.
+• RGB(RRR, GGG, BBB): 24-bit RGB color code (can be selected with a color picker dialog)

+• RGB (255, 255, 255): White (default)

+Transparent Set drawing element as transparent.
+By enabling this property, the property Fill Color will be ignored.

-2.6.4 Textbox
+3.6.4 Textbox

-Abc Textbox: Inserts a text box, whose content can be edited and formated in a dialog by double-clicking the box.
+Abc Textbox: Inserts a text box, whose content can be edited and formatted in a dialog by double-clicking the box.

-Hyperlink Linking defined for the textbox.
-To create a link enter a valid URL. • You can open the linked URL with Ctrl + click.
-Text Content of the text box; To edit and format the text select the property and click Rotation Rotation of the text box in degree Possible values: • 0: No rotation (Default) • 90: Rotate by 90° • 180: Rotate by 180° • 270: Rotate by 270° Fill Color Fill color of the text box; To change the color select the property and click Possible values: • RGB(RRR, GGG, BBB): 24 bit RGB color code (can be selected via a color picker dialog) • RGB(255, 255, 255): White (default)
+Hyperlink Linking defined for the text box.
+To create a link, enter a valid URL.
+1 You can open the linked URL with Ctrl + click.
+Text Content of the text box.
+To edit and format the text, select the property and click

+Rotation Rotation of the text box in degree

+Possible values:

+• 0: no rotation (default)

+• 90: rotate by 90°

+• 180: rotate by 180°

+• 270: rotate by 270°

+Fill Color Fill color of the text box.
+To change the color, select the property and click

+Possible values:

+• RGB(RRR, GGG, BBB): 24-bit RGB color code (can be selected via a color picker dialog)

+• RGB(255, 255, 255): White(default)

 Transparent Set text box as transparent.
-By enabling this property the property Fill Color will be ignored.
+By enabling this property, the property Fill Color will be ignored.

-2.6.5 Polygon
+3.6.5 Polygon